moreshiny/solar_berlin/README.md

 * [JJX](https://github.com/jjx3455)
 * [Corstiaen Versteegh](https://github.com/cverst)

+A presentation of the project can be found [here](https://moreshiny.github.io/solar_berlin/final_version.pdf).

 This repository is forked on https://github.com/jjx3455/solar_berlin and https://github.com/cverst/solar_berlin to reflect the work of all contributors.

 # Estimating the potential photovoltaic production of Berlin rooftops